SumitGupta-ai/loan-approval-streamlit-app/README.md

 -
 - Predicts whether a loan will be Approved or Rejected

-- Built using a Random Forest Classifier
+- Built using a Random Forest Classifiers

 - Deployed as an interactive web app on Streamlit Cloud